potassco/clorm/docs/clorm/predicate.rst

 functions to automatically convert to, and from, the Predicate sub-class instances and the Clingo symbol objects.

-The predicate class containing complex terms can be instantiated as expected:
+The predicate class containing complex terms can be instantiated in the obvious
+way:

 .. code-block:: python